The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 What are brand attributes?

 When you think of the brand, what do you immediately recall?
-Like the first few things that spring to mind?
+Like the first few things that they think of?

 • Zero sugar options

 • Different and new flavors launched regularly

 • Consistent taste